LiterallyBlah/Text-and-Image-Discord-Bot/README.md

 bot_token = INSERT_BOT_TOKEN
 ```

-This bot by requires 'Administrator' privilges, which will be changed asap.

 # Commands
 To interact with the text bot, you don't require any commands, simply type and it will respond.